Information Technology Careers

 When you picked up your new driver’s license, you also picked up your Medical Services Plan, identity, fraud prevention, and access card at the same time—the technology that makes that possible was designed and implemented by public servants.

 From consulting with citizens on topics that matter to them, such as the creation of BC Family Day in February, to enabling high-speed internet service throughout the province, we need your expertise in user experience design, coding, network traffic monitoring, project management, and other valuable skills to help transform how we deliver government services to all British Columbians.

 Examples of past award-winning innovative IT projects include:

 - The Integrated Land Resource Registry (Ministry of Agriculture), which created a single registry from over 240 different types of Crown land and resource interests.

 - The Mineral Titles Online Project (Ministry of Energy and Mines and Ministry of Finance), resulting in a mineral title registry system that allows around-the-clock internet access to a full service mineral titles program.

 Many Career Possibilities

 From specialized IT positions to broad-based roles, we need people who understand more than just technology.
-We are looking for a broad range of skills and experience:
+We're looking for a broad range of skills and experience.

 Text on screen: The BC Public Service is hiring IT professionals to work on some of the most innovative projects across British Columbia.

 With diversity comes unique styles, perspectives and creative ideas.
-We are an equal opportunity employer and value attracting, retaining and maximizing the performance of a workforce as varied as the citizens we serve.
+We're an equal opportunity employer and value attracting, retaining and maximizing the performance of a workforce as varied as the citizens we serve.